 @DataProvider Annotation

-- A test method that uses DataProvider will be executed multiple numbers of times based on the data provided by the DataProvider.
+- A test method that uses DataProvider will be executed multiple times based on the data provided by the DataProvider.
 That means this annotation parametrizes the particular test method and executes the test number of times based on the data provided by the DataProvider method.

-- The condition that needs to be met here is that the method marked as @DataProvider must return a 2D Object array (Object[][]) where each Object[] will be used as the input parameter to an iteration of the test method which uses the data provider.
+- The condition that needs to be met here is that the method marked as @DataProvider must return a 2D Object array (Object[][]) where each Object[] will be used as the input parameter to an iteration of the test method, which uses the data provider.

 - The Test method will be executed using the same instance of the test class to which the test method belongs.